Ivo Sajh

 Ivo von Sajh-Scheich (born on 21 January 1953 in Ljubljana), is a Slovenian and Yugoslavian former football player who last worked as the head coach of Tuvalu national football team.

 Career

-He played for ND Slovan on youthside from 1965 until injuries and a knee surgery in a youth championship ended his professional career in 1971.
+He played for ND Slovan on the youth side from 1965 until injuries and a knee surgery in a youth championship ended his professional career in 1971.
 A year later, he started playing indoor football until 1986.

 In 1979, he organized the first Slovenian futsal Championship.

 Coaching career

 Sajh began his coaching career in 1978 for FC Dobrova who were runners-up in the 1978/1979 season.
 He was then from 1992 to 1993 technical advisor for FC Asmaral.
 In 1994, he returned to Slovenia and signed for FC Potrosnik Beltinci, during his time with FC Potrosnik Beltinci he coached the team to 6th place of the PrvaLiga Telekom Slovenije, the best result in the history of the club.

 Before his work as the technical director/ national coach of all Indian national teams, he issued a book named Technical- Tactical preparation of Footballer and Technical- Tactical preparation of the Team.